You don’t need me to tell you that the past couple of years have been.. different.

 You don’t have to be rich to live a life you love.

 A writer client had a very similar dream of living somewhere beautiful, with time and space to write.
-She didn’t have a house to sell, or even substantial savings.
+She didn’t have substantial savings.
 Yet she recently spent a blissful five months in a stylish Italian villa, writing on the terrace all day, and going on long early morning and evening walks with the dogs she’d always wanted.

 How?
 She joined a pet-sitting site, gave up her rented flat in the UK and looked after a couple’s dogs while they went away on an extended work trip.